ydd0072/my-retail/README.md

 ## Test Cases

 The code ships with API functionality tests covered with Postman integration tests as well as some unit tests which covers variety of scenarios on both endpoints.
-The tests are located in the `src/test/` folder.
+The test cases are located in the `src/test/` folder.
-Please run the Gradle `bootRun` command to run the API and run local Redis (or connect to remote Redis) and import `my-retail-api.postman_collection.json` in Postman and execute all of the integration tests.
+Please run the Gradle `bootRun` command to run the API and run local Redis (or connect to remote Redis) and import `my-retail-api.postman_collection.json` in [Postman](https://www.getpostman.com/downloads/) and execute all of the integration tests.

 ## Future Improvements